the-jake-z/uacs315/notes/Chapter 2.md

  - The primary goal of any process is **High Quality** software
 	 - How well does a product meet its specification
 	 - Problematic
-		 - Tension between the customer (efficiency, reliability, etc.) and the developer (maintainability, reusabilty, etc.)
+		 - Tension between the customer (efficiency, reliability, etc.) and the developer (maintainability, reusability, etc.)
 		 - Some quality requirements are difficult to specify in an unambiguous way
 		 - Specifications are usually incomplete